ARPA Small Business Fund Frequently Asked Questions

-No, national chains and franchises are excluded from applying.
+No, franchises of national chains are excluded from applying.
 The grant program is only open to small businesses that are independently owned and operated.

-Yes, the following small businesses are ineligible for the program:
+Yes, the following businesses are ineligible for the program:

 - Professional offices, including medical, dental, property management, attorneys, and any other offices;

 - Motor vehicle repair, paint/body shops, new/used car, boat, recreational vehicle sales (including trailers), boat sales, new/used auto parts sales, gas stations, banks, trust companies, savings and loan, loan companies (payday loans), industrial establishments, manufacturing or rebuilding plants, warehouses, contractor yards, machine/welding shops, recreational establishments including movie theaters, bowling alleys, arcades, and billiards (except as an accessory to a restaurant); and

 - Big box, department, clothing, retail, furniture, fitness gym, heating/AC service contractors, warehouses, manufacturing plants, laundromats, grocery, hardware stores, and any other general merchandise store with an interior area of 10,000 square feet or more.